 The Mission

-On May 5th, 2024, in honor of National Drinking Water Week, environmental storytellers Jenny O’Connell and Andy Gagne embarked on a source to sea paddling expedition from Bethel, Maine, to Casco Bay, kayaking 100 miles with a small team of local adventurers and environmentalists.
-Our mission is to transport our audience into the watershed, demonstrating how the rivers, forests and wildlife are all so connected to the faucet, and to highlight the unique and creative ways people are working together to protect this water source for future generations.
+On May 5th, 2024, in honor of National Drinking Water Week, photographer Andy Gagne and writer Jenny O'Connell embarked on a paddling expedition from Bethel, Maine, to Casco Bay, kayaking 100 miles with a small team of local adventurers and environmentalists.
+Our mission was to transport our audience into the watershed, demonstrating how the rivers, forests and wildlife are all so connected to the faucet, and to highlight the unique and creative ways people are working together to protect this water source for future generations.

 The Watershed